Materials science: Processing

 Synthesis and processing involves the creation of a material with the desired micro-nanostructure.
-From an engineering standpoint, a material cannot be used in industry, if no economical production method for it has been developed.
-Thus, the processing of materials is vital to the field of materials science.
+A material cannot be used in industry if no economically viable production method for it has been developed.
+Therefore, developing processing methods for materials that are reasonably effective and cost-efficient is vital to the field of materials science.
 Different materials require different processing or synthesis methods.
-For example, the processing of metals has historically been very important and is studied under the branch of materials science named physical metallurgy.
-Also, chemical and physical methods are also used to synthesize other materials such as polymers, ceramics, thin films, etc. As of the early 21st century, new methods are being developed to synthesize nanomaterials such as graphene.
+For example, the processing of metals has historically defined eras such as the Bronze Age and Iron Age and is studied under the branch of materials science named physical metallurgy.
+Chemical and physical methods are also used to synthesize other materials such as polymers, ceramics, semiconductors, and thin films.
+As of the early 21st century, new methods are being developed to synthesize nanomaterials such as graphene.

 Thermodynamics

 Thermodynamics is concerned with heat and temperature and their relation to energy and work.
 It defines macroscopic variables, such as internal energy, entropy, and pressure, that partly describe a body of matter or radiation.
 It states that the behavior of those variables is subject to general constraints common to all materials.
 These general constraints are expressed in the four laws of thermodynamics.
 Thermodynamics describes the bulk behavior of the body, not the microscopic behaviors of the very large numbers of its microscopic constituents, such as molecules.
 The behavior of these microscopic particles is described by, and the laws of thermodynamics are derived from, statistical mechanics.

 The study of thermodynamics is fundamental to materials science.
 It forms the foundation to treat general phenomena in materials science and engineering, including chemical reactions, magnetism, polarizability, and elasticity.
-It also helps in the understanding of phase diagrams and phase equilibrium.
+It explains fundamental tools such as phase diagrams and concepts such as phase equilibrium.